Buffalo Central Terminal

 Buffalo Central Terminal is a historic former railroad station in Buffalo, New York.
 An active station from 1929 to 1979, the 17-story Art Deco style station was designed by architects Fellheimer & Wagner for the New York Central Railroad.
+Along with Buffalo City Hall (1931), it is regarded as one of the city's two most prominent Art Deco landmarks; both buildings employ setback massing and feature Indigenous American decorative motifs.
 The Central Terminal is located in the city of Buffalo's Broadway-Fillmore district.
 Closed since 1979, several attempts to redevelop the site were unsuccessful.
 In February 2024 a new development team was formed to plan a reuse for the terminal.

 Layout

 The terminal is located about 2.5 mi east of downtown Buffalo, and consists of several structures, some of which are connected, while others were formerly interconnected.
 The station was originally intended to accommodate 400 daily train trips, though the terminal never reached ridership projections when it opened.

 Buildings

-The Main Terminal Building is owned by the Central Terminal Restoration Corporation.
-The Main Terminal Building includes the Passenger Concourse, and the Office Tower.
-The Passenger Concourse is 225 ft long, 66 ft wide, and 58.5 ft tall (63.5 ft at the domed ends).
-The Passenger Concourse included various rental spaces; a restaurant with a dining room, lunch room, and coffee shop; a Western Union telegraph office; and a soda fountain, along with standard station necessities.
+The main terminal building is owned by the Central Terminal Restoration Corporation.
+The main terminal building includes the passenger concourse and office tower.
+The passenger concourse is 225 ft long, 66 ft wide, and 58.5 ft tall (63.5 ft at the domed ends).
+The passenger concourse included various rental spaces; a restaurant with a dining room, lunch room, and coffee shop; a Western Union telegraph office; and a soda fountain, along with standard station necessities.
 Off the Passenger Concourse there is a streetcar lobby and waiting room.
-Curtiss Street runs directly below the Passenger Concourse, but has been closed since the late 1980s for safety reasons.
-The Office Tower is 15 stories, excluding the main floor and mezzanine and is 271 ft-high.
+Curtiss Street runs directly below the passenger concourse, but has been closed since the late 1980s for safety reasons.
+The office tower is 15 stories, excluding the main floor and mezzanine and is 271 ft-high.

 The Mail & Baggage Building on Curtiss Street is owned by the Central Terminal Restoration Corporation.
-It is a five-story building immediately adjacent to the Main Concourse.
+It is a five-story building immediately adjacent to the main concourse.
 The mail building along Curtiss Street is owned by the City of Buffalo.
 It is a two-story building adjacent to the Baggage Building.

-The Railway Express Agency was the early forerunner of today's Federal Express and UPS.
+The Railway Express Agency was the early forerunner of today's FedEx and UPS.
 The building is located behind the Mail Building of the complex and is by far the most decayed building.
 Trains would pull directly into the building to proceed with the load/unloading of goods.
-This building is currently owned by the City of Buffalo, which has confirmed plans to demolish it.
+This building is currently owned by the City of Buffalo.

-The Train Concourse is 450 ft long and includes 14 low-level platforms.
+The train concourse is 450 ft long and includes 14 low-level platforms.
 Each platform is accessed by a staircase and a ramp.
 The train concourse is owned by Amtrak, with the land being owned by CSX.
 In 1982, the bridge which connected the train concourse and passenger platforms from the terminal and main concourse was demolished to allow passage of high freight cars on the Belt Line.
 The rest of the concourse remains.